 - Do not remove any safety devices installed on your garage door or springs.

 - Do not attempt to repair or adjust your garage door or springs yourself.
-If you have any questions about their safety, please contact a professional garage door service company.
+If you have any questions about their safety, please get in touch with a professional garage door service company.

 - Keep children and pets away from your garage door and spring area when the door is open.
-There is a risk of serious injury if they come into contact with the door or spring while it is in motion.
+They may suffer serious injury if they come into contact with the door or spring while it is in motion.

 - Do not try to release the tension on a spring by removing coils.
 This can cause the spring to snap and cause serious injury.
 If you need to reduce the tension on a spring, contact a local garage door repair company.

 Replacing garage door springs is not a DIY project, so if you need help, please call us at 817-500-5988 or contact us.
-Converting extension springs to a torsion spring setup costs between $650 – $1000, depending on the number and size of springs.
+Depending on the number and size of springs, converting extension springs to a torsion spring setup costs between $650 and $1000.